11 April 2020

 Geelong Arts Centre

-Geelong Arts Centre has cancelled all scheduled performances and events and is temporarily closed, expected to reopen and resume activity on Monday 13 April.
+Geelong Arts Centre has temporarily closed and cancelled all scheduled performances and events until 30 June.

 The closure covers the whole Geelong Arts Centre site including the Ryrie Street entrance, Café, The Playhouse, Drama Theatre, Studio Spaces, Box Office and Creative Engine.